 • Tutoring and Academic Guidance: We offer young carers access to tutoring and academic guidance, ensuring they receive the educational support necessary to maintain their academic progress.
 This support extends to homework assistance and exam preparation.

 • Flexible Academic Solutions: Recognizing the need for flexibility, MYTIME works with schools to create academic plans that accommodate the unique schedules of young carers.
-In this way, their caregiving responsibilities do not hinder their education
+In this way, their caregiving responsibilities do not hinder their education.

 • Academic Empowerment: Our educational support empowers young carers to succeed academically and opens doors to future opportunities.
 It ensures that their caregiving duties don’t compromise their educational goals.